tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

 - download `raspbian jessie lite` image
 - restore image to microsd with `applepi-baker`
-- create empty _ssh_ file in microsd root to enable ssh on boot
+- create empty _ssh_ file in microsd root to enable ssh (do it before the very first boot!)

 ## configuration